Clon1998/mobileraker/docs/faq.md

 ## 🌪️ How can I switch the active printer without using the navbar?
 You can easily switch between printers by swiping horizontally on the page's title.

+## 🖼️ Is it possible for Mobileraker to send notifications along with a screenshot?
+Currently, only mobileraker supporters have access to notification support that includes screenshots.

+## 🦺 Does Mobileraker store the notification's screenshots the backend receives?
+To ensure efficient delivery of push notifications, mobilerarker caches all images received until they are delivered to the user.
+However, all images are encrypted and deleted within 48 hours of receiving the initial request from the `mobilraker_companion`.
+If a user wants to prevent the transmission of image data to the backend, they can simply disable it in the `Mobileraker.conf` file (`include_snapshot: False` in the `[general]` section).